 It is the most popular CPU Rendering Benchmark.
 It can bench your CPU on Multiple Cores or Single Cores.

 This is great for finding CPUs that are snappy for actively working on the computer as well as finding the best CPUs for Rendering.

 Now, there are certainly lots of extremely fast GPUs that can get you a very high Octanebench Score.
 These GPUs though usually come at a huge performance premium, price-wise.

 If you would like to find the best GPU for the money, I wrote an in-depth article on finding the best budget hardware for GPU Rendering here.

-To summarize that article, the NVIDIA GTX 1070 with 8GB of VRAM has the lead in most GPU Render benchmarks, when you are looking for best performance per dollar.
+To summarize that article, the NVIDIA RTX 2070 Super with 8GB of VRAM has the lead in most GPU Render benchmarks when you are looking at best performance per dollar.

 What Graphics Card do you want to buy?